Assessments

 Written report

-A well-structured summary of cognitive and academic findings, providing meaningful insight into each person's learning needs.
+A clear and accessible summary of cognitive and academic findings, offering meaningful insight into learning needs.

 Recommendations

-Tailored suggestions to help guide educational and developmental goals.
+Personalised suggestions for educational and developmental goals.

 School or Vocational strategies